Skip to content

 # unencoded Content-Transfer-Encoding.

-writer = f
+writer = f_multi

 def _on_end() -> None: